faizalrf/documentation/streaming-mariadb-backlup.md

 ```
 [shell] systemctl stop mariadb
 [shell] rm -rf /var/lib/mysql/*
-[shell] time pigz full_backup.gz -dc -p 16 | mbstream --directory=/var/lib/mysql -x --parallel=16
+[shell] time pigz backup/full_backup.gz -dc -p 16 | mbstream --directory=/var/lib/mysql -x --parallel=16

-real	1m59.549s
+real	2m29.132s
-user	1m52.057s
+user	3m10.598s
-sys	0m34.530s
+sys	1m2.910s

 [shell] mariabackup --prepare --use-memory=16G --target-dir=/var/lib/mysql
 [shell] chown -R mysql:mysql /var/lib/mysql
 [shell] systemctl start mariadb
 ```

 The restore is also speedy.
-It took less than 2 minutes for `pigz` to uncompress 15GB of data using 16 parallel threads and write it all to the MariaDB's data directory.
+It took around 2m30s for `pigz` to uncompress 37GB of data using 16 parallel threads and write it all to the MariaDB's data directory.
+Writes are always slow particularly when writing huge amounts of data like in this case.

 A quick look at the restore steps.